Kimberly R. Drew

 who have access to specialized rhetoric and those who do not.

 The language around Benestad's work is as performative as gender itself.
-These seven categories—born out of individual expression—range from familiar to completely abstract.
+These seven categories—born out of individual expression—range from familiar to rare.
 These categories are by no means presented as definitive terms for gender.
 There are countless other methods of classification currently in practice and the possibility for variation is endless.
 What Façadomy presents here are merely alternative ways of seeing; to quote Marcel Proust, as they do in the beginning of hir lecture titled Gender Euphoria: